aptech/docs/docs/CR-cdfPoissonInv.rst

     :param lambda: The mean parameter.
     :type lambda: ExE conformable with *p*

-    :returns: **x** (*NxK matrix, Nx1 vector or scalar*) - each value of *x* is the smallest integer such that the Poisson cumulative distribution function is equal to or exceeds the corresponding value of *p*.
+    :return x: each value of *x* is the smallest integer such that the Poisson cumulative distribution function is equal to or exceeds the corresponding value of *p*.

+    :type x: NxK matrix, Nx1 vector or scalar

 Remarks
 -------